cupcakearmy/drone-deploy/README.md

 ```

 ###### Note
-If you don't want to specify single variables just use `envs:all` and all the parameters inside of `settings` will be available.
+If you don't want to specify single variables just use `envs: all` and all the parameters inside of `settings` will be available.

 All the vars will be automagically be uppercased.